Aishat-Akinyemi/reified-nft-tutorial/Tutorial.md

 With the snippet above, we instantiate a `SigningstargateClient` object, by calling on the `SigningStargate.connectWithSigner()` function from the CudosJs library.
 We pass in parameters such as rpc node endpoint, offlineSigner and an object containing optional parameters prefix and gasPrice, other acceptable options are broadcastTimeoutMs and lots more.

 The returned `client` is an instance that is connected to the Cudos rpc endpoint to broadcast and view transaction history on Cudos.
 You may check your editor’s intellisense to see the possible methods/functions available to us.
-Upon completing this step, your project should be similar to what can be found here[branch 3].
+Upon completing this step, your project should be similar to what can be [found here](https://github.com/cudos-examples/reified-nfts/tree/Step-03).

 ## STEP 04 Composing Queries and Transactions